bryanwillis/VPN-on-OpenELEC/README.md

 since the default VPN connection manager does not really work, at least for me.

 What's needed is a OpenVPN configuration file with modified up/down script entries (see the example file from IPredator).
-You need to modify the launch-vpn.sh script when using another VPN provider.
+Of course, you need to modify the launch-vpn.sh script and resolv.conf.vpn file when using another VPN provider.

 Copy all files into /storage/.config/vpn, then install Advanced Launcher and set up two launchers to my launch-vpn.sh and kill-vpn.sh scripts; you could